jonesyboynz/Pigeon/Readme.md

 # Pigeon
-A single-file **python** command line application for transferring files via plain-text.
+A single-file python command line application for transferring files via plain-text.

 ## Basic Usage
 Oh no!
-The university administrators added a rule that disallows email attachments!
+The university/workplace/school administrators added a rule that disallows email attachments!
-Luckily you can transfer `document.pdf` from your work computer to your personal computer using pigeon.
+Luckily you can transfer `document.pdf` from your work computer to your personal computer using **pigeon**.

 ### 1. Acquire Pigeon
 a.
-Acquire `pigeon.py` on your work computer and personal computer.
+Download/Copy `pigeon.py` to your work computer and personal computer.
 (As if anyone would ever use this :joy:)
 b.
 Install _python3_ on your work computer and personal computer.

 ### 2. Encode